 Table of Contents of the anticipated final document.
-The committee prefers the inclusion of chapter titles and headings that communicate the content of the chapter.
+Chapter titles and headings communicate the content of the chapter.
 General titles such as "Biblical Foundations for the Project" are less preferable than "The Parables as a Format for Effective Preaching."

 Content as outlined in the "D.Min.
 Project Thesis Proposal" guide.